In computing, what is an entry point?

 An entry point may not even refer to the entry point of a program, but it could be the entry point of a dynamic link library (DLL), which are sorts of mini-programs shared by other programs.
 A DLL file that handles keyboard input is an example.
 Regardless of the type of program, module, or function, the entry point is the single point where processing begins on that piece of code.
 The key to understanding any language or modifying and supporting any program is to understand how the entry point is identified in that particular program or operating system.

-See also What is a routing domain?
+See also What is digital ink?

 The concept of entry points was implemented when computer programming left the completely linear methods of the early days.
 Back then, a computer program started at the first line of code and continued one line at a time until the end of the process.
 Soon, programming constructs like loops, conditional branches, recursion, and others created programs that were functionally more efficient, but processing jumped everywhere within the code.
 The nature of these programs means that there can be many lines or sections of code before the point where processing actually begins.
 For this reason, the entry point was created and identified.